Yashbstnmnhss/duka/gc_thing.md

 # 分かた，さあ、始めましょう！

-## Allocate

-Each GCObject must be created by allocator

 ## Roots

 Through these roots, allocator is able to trace all of reachable objects.
 By marking the reachables, it can sweep garbage(objects that are not marked)

+## Reachability

+All roots are reachable.
+Meanwhile:

+> Any object referred to from a reachable object is itself reachable.

+## Principle

+There are merely two fundamental steps:

+-   Mark all reachable objects from roots
+-   Free memories of objects that are unreachable(unmarked in first step)

+## When shall we call GC function?

+> Collecting right before allocation is the classic way to wire a GC into a VM.

+## Allocate

+> A root is any object that the VM can reach directly without going through a reference in some other object.

+Each GCObject must be created by allocator

 ## Collecting

 -   标记&清除 (Mark&Sweep)
 -   分代 GC (Generational)
 -   增量 GC (Incremental)

+# OK I GAVE UP IMPLEMENING IT